-We don’t outright say it or think about it, but businesses run a lot on emotions too.
-Because at the end of the day, a business is run by its people.
-People who have emotions and sentiments.
+We don't outright say it or think about it, but businesses run a lot on emotions.
+Because at the end of the day, a company is run by its people.
+People who have feelings and sentiments.

-This is why empathy becomes so important in building and boosting peer relationships.
-As per its definition, empathy is the ability to share and understand others’ emotions.
+This is why empathy becomes so essential in building and boosting peer relationships.
+As per its definition, empathy is the ability to share and understand others' emotions.

-So when co-workers take up the time and effort to open up to each other, bonds form.
-They get comfortable with each other, start trusting their peers and when required, have each other’s backs.
-Over a period of time, this results in loyalty and commitment.
+So when coworkers take up the time and effort to open up to each other, bonds form.
+They get comfortable with each other, start trusting their peers, and when required, have each other's backs.
+Over some time, this results in loyalty and commitment.